Burbo Bank Offshore Wind Farm: Construction

 In early 2014, DONG Energy announced that the Vestas' V164 8.0 MW turbine was the preferred model for the development, and made preliminary agreements to buy 32 units in August 2014.
 The order for 32 turbines was confirmed in December 2014, the first series production of the type.
 The nacelles are to be produced at the former Odense Steel Shipyard, while the blades are made at Vestas' Isle of Wight facilities.
 Assembly will take place in Belfast.

 In August 2014 ABB was awarded the contract to supply export cables.
 Suppliers for inter array cabling was Nexans; DONG Energy having agreed to a long-term supply arrangement for inter array cabling with Nexans in August 2014.

-In January 2015 RXPE (Rongxin Power Engineering) was awarded the design and build contract for the Burbo 2 extension Dynamic Reactive Compensation electrical equipment (STATCOM); and Bladt Industries and EEW obtained the contract to construct wind turbine foundations and structures, with transition pieces to be manufactured by Bladt/EEW jv Offshore Structures (Britain) Ltd. (former TAG Energy Solutions plant in Billingham, UK), and by Bladt at Aalborg (Denmark) with monopiles made at EEW's factory in Rostock (Germany).
+In January 2015 RXPE (Rongxin Power Engineering) was awarded the design and build contract for the Burbo 2 extension Dynamic Reactive Compensation electrical equipment (STATCOM); and Bladt Industries and EEW Group obtained the contract to construct wind turbine foundations and structures, with transition pieces to be manufactured by Bladt/EEW jv Offshore Structures (Britain) Ltd. (former TAG Energy Solutions plant in Billingham, UK), and by Bladt at Aalborg (Denmark) with monopiles made at EEW's factory in Rostock (Germany).

 In April 2015 A2SEA was contracted to for turbine installations, and Jan De Nul contracted to install the offshore export cable.
 In June 2015 Van Oord were contracted for foundation installation.
 In October 2015 DONG Energy's two 200 tonne transformers were delivered by Collett & Sons Ltd to the onshore substation via 550 Tonne capacity girder bridge.
 In early 2016 DONG Energy acquired a lease on Cammell Laird's yard in Birkenhead to be used as a base during the construction of the wind farm.

 The first 8MW turbine was installed in September 2016.
 The wind farm extension was commissioned in April 2017.
 Its levelised cost has been estimated at £147/MWh.

 After around 20–25 years of operation the wind farm would be expected to be decommissioned, including removal off all offshore components above seabed level.